galaunay/latexdiff.el/README.md

 #### Installing latexdiff
-Install `latexdiff` from your package manager or from [the official website](https://github.com/ftilmann/latexdiff).
-Emacs-latexdiff uses `latexdiff-vc' so make sure it is available.
+Install `latexdiff` from your package manager or from [the official website](https://github.com/ftilmann/latexdiff). latexdiff uses `latexdiff-vc' so make sure it is available.

-#### Installing Emacs-latexdiff from git
+#### Installing latexdiff from git
   1. Clone the `latexdiff` repository to some directory:

 ```bash